Jeremiah33-3/financial-stuffs/corporate-finance/valuation.md

 > EV (enterprise value) = Market Capitalization + Total Debt + Preferred Shares + Minority Interest − Cash and Cash Equivalents

 ## Private Firms Valuation

+To determines return from CAPM, beta of a stock/portfolio needs to be fonud.
+Beta measures the systematic risk or volatility of a portfolio or individual security as it compares to the market as a whole.
+Beta = Covariance(Ri,Rm) / Variance(Rm)

+Due to the lack of market data on the stock prices of private companies, it is not possible to estimate stock beta via regression of stock beta.

+To determines beta of private companies, there are two main approached

+### industry betas
+Use the average beta of similar public companies for industry comparison.
+Adjust the beta of comparable companies (unlevering the levered beta) using the private company's target debt-to-equity ratio.

+To find: weighted betas, weighted average D/E --> then unlever it with the Hamada Equation.

+### regression analysis
+Earnings beta considers historical earnings changes against market returns as a proxy for private companies.
+Beta, specifically, is the slope coefficient obtained through regression analysis of the stock return against the market return.

+When it is difficult to obtain reliable comparable beta, a company’s earnings beta can be used as a proxy for the levered beta.
+In this method, the company’s historical earnings changes are regressed against the market returns.
+An appropriate market index can be used as a proxy for the market.
+For instance, if the company is operating in the U.S. market, the S&P 500 can be used as a proxy.
+(Credits: [Investopedia](https://www.investopedia.com/articles/personal-finance/050515/how-calculate-beta-private-company.asp))

+### For publicly traded companies
+With publicly available betas:
+`ΔSi = α + βi × ΔM + e`
+where:
+- ΔSi=change in price of stock i
+- α=intercept value of the regression
+- βi=beta of the i stock return
+- ΔM=change in the market price
+- e=residual error term